 She most recently returned from Bangkok, Thailand, where she completed a full-time internship for the Thai Ministry of Foreign Affairs, specifically, in the Department of Association of Southeast Asian Nations Affairs.
 While there, she compiled a database for the Thai Ministry’s library on ASEAN-related resources and also wrote and published four articles for the Ministry’s ASEAN website.

 Israsena also studied Thai language, foreign policy, the social and economic development of Southeast Asia and Thai cuisine at Thammasat University.
-Her travel was supported through a $5,000 Gilman Scholarship from the U.S. Department of State.
+Her travel was supported by a $5,000 Gilman Scholarship from the U.S. Department of State.

 “Every time I go abroad, I learn about the U.S.,” she said.
 Israsena has also been active with the exchange mentor program in the International Studies Office, which seeks to help exchange students adapt to their newly adopted campus and community.

-Asked why she is such a passionate advocate for students not only traveling abroad, but picking a culture and really immersing themselves in it, Israsena said it may have its roots in the fact that she is descended from a Thai father and American-born mother.
+Asked why she is such a passionate advocate for students not only in traveling abroad, but in picking a culture and really immersing themselves in it, Israsena said it may have its roots in the fact that she is descended from a Thai father and American-born mother.